MICHAEL DE BONO FINE ART

 As I mentioned, I don't believe that art can be taught.
 Creativity certainly can't be taught.
 Can you teach talent?
 There is a spirit that underpins art for which words are poor shadows.
 A true artist knows that they've got to feel a certain sense of the transcendent in order to imbue a work with vision.
 This is the very spirit of art, its life breath.
 A dead vision produces dead art.
 Perception of the transcendent can be with an artist in their youth and leave them in old age, or vice versa, or intermittently.
 In each instance, mere technical know how is second to the spirit that directs and governs the artist's vision, without which, mere technique is impotent in its efforts to create.
 This is a subtle topic.

 Lastly, this is something that I'm often asked, "how does an artist achieve smooth transitions of colour and tone in their painting?"
 The answer to this is simple.
 Blend carefully, blend patiently, if the paint isn't yielding to the brush then add linseed oil.
-It will take a lot of practice, which won't be an issue if you have followed my guide up to this point.
+It will take a lot of practice, which won't be an issue if you have followed my guide up to this point and practiced for years.
 But if you have skipped ahead then expect to fail.
 A building needs a strong foundation.
 Also, remember what was written earlier, that success in anything depends on the combination of aptitude and practice.
 So if you've put in years of practice but are still unable to achieve your aesthetic goals, then it may be that you lack the natural aptitude.
 That's something you'll just have to accept.

 For instance, I'm hopeless at playing chess, it doesn't matter how long I may play for, I still won't succeed.
 A child could beat me.
 This is because I lack the aptitude, whereas the child doesn't.
 I recognise this fact and moved on to something that I do have an aptitude for.
 Achieving smooth transitions of colour and tone is a challenge even for a seasoned painter.
 It's not an easy task, though it may appear to be.
-As Joshua Reynolds states in his Discourses, "Old Master works seem to have been struck out with ease, seemingly at one blow," but Reynolds goes onto explain that this is a fallacy.
+As Joshua Reynolds states in his Discourses, "Old Master works seem to have been struck out with ease, seemingly at one blow," but Reynolds goes onto explain that this is a fallacious way of thinking.

 As demonstrated in the last but one paragraph below, the materials are really secondary.
 But to be comprehensive, from a material point of view it is necessary to use soft brushes and add small amounts of linseed oil to tube paints, working "fat over lean."
 The Old Masters had their pigments ground for them, but for the modern painter Michael Harding or Old Holland provide the best alternative.
 However, the price can be prohibitive.
 Winsor and Newton artist's quality oil paints are a very close second and are more affordable.
 Why are these all good paints?
 It's to do with pigment density, quality and absence of fillers.
 For further information please do your own research.

 You can paint alla prima or in layers or use both in different areas of the painting.
 If working in layers then wait for however long it takes for a layer to dry before proceeding to the next layer.
 You can determine if the work is dry in two ways, by odour and by touch...if the smell of oil paint as gone and or the surface is not tacky to the touch, then the layer is dry enough to work on.
 When you are happy with the finished work you will need to wait a minimum of four months for the painting to dry and then apply a varnish.
 If your paint layers are thick then you'll need to wait at least 6 to 12 months.
-Again this knowledge comes through practice....through your own initiative, through reading widely.
+Again this knowledge comes through practice....through your own initiative, through targeted reading.

 Personally, I use mainly synthetic brushes with oils to make my work, I don't use driers or adulterants.
 I don't have any special paint or hidden secrets.
-A child can take up a piece of charcoal and make a mess, while a master can take that same piece of charcoal and make a masterpiece...the difference isn't in the material, it's in the experience.
+A child can take up a piece of charcoal and make a mess, while a master can take that same piece of charcoal and make a masterpiece...the difference isn't in the material, it's in the ability.
 Conversely, two masters can use exactly the same oil paint but produce different styles of painting, see Leonardo's painting versus Titian's, or Michelangelo's versus Rembrandt's.
 So again there's no secret in the material, but how skilfully it is used.

 As Emile Zola said, "art is a corner of the world seen through a temperament," what this means is that each person filters their perceptions through the medium of consciousness.
 So if there is an apple on a chair, though the object is the same, it will be painted differently from one individual to the next, even from one master to the next.
 For this reason no one can paint like Leonardo, because they don't have his consciousness, or Michelangelo's consciousness etc. You only have the filter of your own mind and through this filter you will produce different art work.
 Even if you strive for perfect realism, it is going to look different from another artist's realism.
 That's a good thing, imagine what a sorry state art would be in if we all painted the same!